drawwithcode/2018-group-work-group-07/README.md

 ### Why this idea?
 This idea start as a claim about what is happening with the animals because of human.
 In the last years has increased the number of species in danger or threatened because of human acts and it has been declared as a “global epidemic”.
 Scientists estimate that up to 200 species die every hour.
 The deforestation of the Amazon, hunting and other human actions are destroying diverse species.

 With this game the user discover some of the species that are in danger.
-This is a way to make people consciousness about this problem.
+This is a way to make people awareness about this problem.
+We have to create conciousness about our "global village".

 ### Who are we?
 This is a project created by Teresa Cremonesi, Andrea Febres Medina, Filippo Ferrari and Cristina Pita da Veiga developed in the course of Creative Coding at Politecnico di Milano.